Jurgen Klopp ponders Liverpool’s defensive options without Virgil Van Dijk

 Waiting in the wings

+The 19-year-old, who played 29 times on loan with Kidderminster last season, made his first-team debut in one of two Carabao Cup appearances this season and appears to be the next in line ahead of Sepp Van Den Berg – the 18-year-old who has made four senior cup appearances but does not quite look ready for first-team football.

-Another teenager, 17-year-old Billy Koumetio, received rave reviews during the club’s pre-season programme and, although he was named in the Community Shield squad, injury robbed him of the chance to feature in the Carabao Cup prior to Liverpool’s exit and he has yet to make a first-team appearance.
+Another teenager Billy Koumetio, 17, received rave reviews during the club’s pre-season programme and although he was named in the Community Shield squad injury robbed him of the chance to feature in the Carabao Cup prior to Liverpool’s exit and he has yet to make a first team appearance.

 Transfer options